 - Ditch the primer and pre-cleanse lashes with saline solution instead.

 - Skip the lash pads & use medical tape instead.

 - Use less glue (less glue = fewer fumes and faster curing time).

 - Use a nano mister (for quicker curing).

-However, no matter how many adjustments you make to minimize eyelash extension allergic reactions, there is a possibility that your client could still have a reaction.
-And, if they do, it is likely going to continue and worsen over time.
+However, no matter how many adjustments you make to minimize eyelash extension allergic reactions, there is a possibility that your client could still have an eyelash extension reaction.
+If they do, it is likely going to continue and worsen over time.
 It would be best to remove their lash extensions as soon as possible.

 It is important to stay educated and knowledgeable.
 Be able to recognize the warning signs of eyelash extension allergic reactions.
 In turn, this keeps your clients safe.
 However, it’s very important that you never give your clients any medical advice.
-If they are experiencing a severe reaction, or have any health concerns that may make them more susceptible to reactions, it is recommended that they consult with a healthcare professional as well.
+If they are experiencing a severe reaction, or have any health concerns that may make them more susceptible to reactions, it is recommended that they consult with a healthcare professional.